ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

 # Project Overview
-This documentation provides a comprehensive guide to setting up and managing Kubernetes clusters using both Azure Kubernetes Service (AKS) and k3s.
-It includes instructions for infrastructure setup, deploying application services, and configuring system services for monitoring and management.
-The aim of this thesis is to conduct a detailed comparison of different orchestration tools such as Azure Kubernetes Service, K3S.
-The comparison is based on a case study of orchestrating a microservices application of medium complexity consisting of 5 to 20 microservices.
+This documentation is part of a case study comparing different orchestration tools such as Azure Kubernetes Service (AKS) and K3s.
+It provides a comprehensive guide to deploying infrastructure, application services, and system services in both AKS and K3s Kubernetes clusters.

+The aim is to orchestrate a medium-complexity microservices application (5 to 20 microservices) and compare the performance, cost-effectiveness, and ease of use of these tools.

 The two main results will be a formal process for selecting the optimal orchestration platform and a comprehensive comparison of the studied orchestration tools for the specific microservices application.
-The optimal orchestration tool will be selected based on the measured data and analysis of the collected information.
+The optimal orchestration tool will be selected based on measured data and analysis of the collected information.

 ## Application Overview
+For testing purposes, this application will be deployed using the orchestration tools being compared.
 Online Boutique is a cloud-first microservices demo application.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.
-This application will be deployed using the orchestration tools being compared.

 URL of GitHub repo to microservices-demo application: [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo)